nikolazki/DnD-Campaign-Manager/README.md

 ### Technology
 - .NET Core 3.0
 - Server-side Blazor
-- Some Db Provider
-  - Using SQL for development purposes
+- Using SQL db for development
-  - Using EF Core to work with the db
+  - Using EF Core to work with the db can change db easily if needed

 ### UI Design
 This section describes the current planned page map.
 Probably will change 568 times.